vmware-archive/thrust/README.md

 	IGNORE_GIT=1 rake testflight:developers

 ## Notifying distribution list
 By default the testflight deploy will notify everyone on the distribution list.
-If you would prefer to not notify them then you can set the environment variable: NOTIFY to false.
+If you would prefer to not notify them then you can change the 'notify' value in your config file for that distribution list.
+You can also set the environment variable 'NOTIFY' to false.
 E.G.

 	NOTIFY=false rake testflight:testers